developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/MasterMicroservicesWithSpringBootandSpringCloud/Section 6/README.md

 }
 ```

-- and following implementation will be used:
+- And following implementation will be used:
 	- Now, we just call `CurrencyConversion currencyConversion = proxy.retrieveExchangeValue(from, to);` proxy services.

 ```